-- Three people nominated by the Australian Council of Trade Unions Lisa Newman, Deputy National President, Community and Public Sector Union, Trevor Gauld, The State Secretary of Tasmanian Branch of the Communications, Electrical and Plumbing Union and Michael Borowick, Assistant Secretary, Australian Council of Trade Unions
+- Three Members nominated by the Australian Council of Trade Unions: Lisa Newman, Deputy National President, Community and Public Sector Union, Trevor Gauld, National Policy Officer, Electrical Trades Union and Tom Roberts, Director of Industrial and Social Policy, Australian Council of Trade Unions

-- Someone who represents the Commonwealth and Commonwealth authorities Steve Kibble Group Manager, Work Health and Safety Policy Group, Department of Employment
+- A Member who represents the Commonwealth and Commonwealth authorities: Jody Anderson, Group Manager, Work Health and Safety Policy Group, Attorney-General's Department.

-- Someone who represents the interests of members and former members of the Defence Force Vice Admiral Ray Griggs
+- A Member who represents the interests of members and former members of the Defence Force: Vacant

-- Someone who represents the interests of the Australian Capital Territory's public sector employers Catherine Hudson
+- A Member who represents the interests of the Australian Capital Territory's public sector employers: Catherine Hudson

-- Member with qualifications or experience relevant to the SRCC's functions, or the exercise of its powers Steve Somogyi.
+- Two Members with qualifications or experience relevant to the SRCC's functions, or the exercise of its powers: Steve Somogyi and Jane Hall.

 Comcare primarily provides secretarial services to the SRCC, along with other professional staffing and resources when needed.

 The SRCC Commissioner’s Code of Conduct is found here.